rklymentiev/py-for-neuro/chapters/chapter5.md

 [MATLAB Website](https://www.mathworks.com/products/matlab.html) || [SciPy Website](https://www.scipy.org/)

+#### Exercise 1.
+H1 neuron's firing rate

-**Exercise 1**.
-Load in the MAT-file `H1_neuron.mat` that holds data from a fly H1 neuron response to an approximate white-noise visual motion stimulus.
+1. Load in the MAT-file `H1_neuron.mat` that holds data from a fly H1 neuron response to an approximate white-noise visual motion stimulus.
+Path to the file: `"exercises/data/H1_neuron.mat"`;

-Make a plot of a stimulus values (line plot) and add vertical lines for those time points when the spike occurred.
+2. Make a plot of a stimulus values (line plot) and add vertical lines for those time points when the spike occurred.
 Use only first 250 observations for this plot for simplicity.

 <codeblock id="05_04">